 Clark County's Clean Water Division was excited to start a new program in 2017 to plant street trees in our urban neighborhoods to improve water quality and our community.

 We have received grant funding for three years to plant trees in public rights-of-way in partnership with Friends of Trees and local neighborhoods.

-Our pilot project will work in specific neighborhoods in the Lake River, Salmon and Cougar Creek watersheds, including North Salmon Creek, Felida, and West Hazel Dell neighborhoods west of Interstate 5 (PDF).
-The project will plant 500 trees over the next three years and increase our urban tree canopy by more than 14 acres.
+Our pilot project will work in specific neighborhoods in the Lake River, Salmon and Cougar Creek watersheds, including North Salmon Creek, Felida, NE Hazel Dell, Sherwood and West Hazel Dell neighborhoods (PDF).
+The project will plant hundreds of trees over three years and increase our urban tree canopy by more than a dozen acres.

 |How trees help stormwater|

 You can help

 This project will be coordinated with our regional partner organization Friends of Trees.
 The group has more than 25 years of experience planting trees in neighborhoods throughout Vancouver, Portland, Salem and Eugene.
 Friends of Trees makes it easy for neighbors to green their neighborhoods.

 Here are ways that you can be involved: